Victorian Literature and Culture, Queer Theory/LGBTQ Studies, Poetry and Poetics

 Jill Ehnenn joined Appalachian State University's English department in 2001, is a member of the Graduate Faculty, and standing faculty in the Gender, Women's, and Sexuality Studies Program.
 Seminars on Victorian Literature have included The Bildungsroman; Victorian Women's Poetry, Victorian Medievalisms, Sexual Politics and Victorian Culture; The British Aesthetic Movement; and The Victorian Visual Imagination.
 She also regularly teaches Bibliography and Research (Intro to Graduate Studies); Approaches to Literary Studies (Intro to the Major); and undergrad and graduate courses for GWS such as Queer Theories and Feminisms; Intro to LGBT Studies; Lesbian Literature; Feminist Science Fiction; Sex, Gender, Power; and Classics in Feminist Thought and Action.

 Her research interests focus upon intersections of subjectivity, sexuality, and embodiment as they are represented in nineteenth-century literary and visual texts.
-Her forthcoming book is Michael Field's Revisionary Poetics which is a monograph on the two late-Victorian women who wrote collaboratively under the pseudonym "Michael Field."
+Her most recent book is Michael Field's Revisionary Poetics which is a monograph on the two late-Victorian women who wrote collaboratively under the pseudonym "Michael Field."
 She is currently working on two new book projects, a co-authored biography of Michael Field and a monograph on queer-feminist intersectional approaches to ekphrasis (picture-poems and other literary versions of visual artworks).
 Work-in-progress on contemporary queer issues include an article on queerness and choice.